daminals/Decaf_Compiler/README.md

 ## Credits

 This project was created by Daniel Kogan and Jason Zheng as a part of CSE 304 - Compiler Design at Stony Brook University.
-The Decaf language was originally created by David J. Pearce.